 St Cyrus – also in Angus, another good botanical spot, with an overlap of southern things at their most northerly and northerly things at their…well you get the picture.
 Super beach as well.

-Ben Lawers , Perthshire (pictured above) – another good hill for alpines, though it’s a big hill.
+Ben Lawers , Perthshire (pictured here) – another good hill for alpine flowers, though it’s a big hill.
 Neighbouring Meall nan Tarmachan is good as well.
-Picture dated 1st January 2009.
-Unusually small amounts of snow then.
-Next two years made up for it though!

-St Abbs, Berwickshire – back in the east – actually Scottish Borders – fairly close to the A1 road en rote to Edinburgh, an easy to reach seabird city experience.
+St Abbs, Berwickshire – back in the east – actually Scottish Borders – fairly close to the A1 road en route to Edinburgh, an easy to reach seabird city experience.
 (And on another must see Scotland list on this site.)
+This is what the National Trust for Scotland say about this nature reserve.

 Wood of Cree, Galloway – there are lots of good and wild bits in Galloway, if you ignore the squared-off bits of conifer plantings, and the Wood of Cree is the largest chunk of ancient woodland in the South of Scotland – bluebells, warblers, pied flycatchers etc. Great in late spring.